SSWConsulting/SSW.Rules.Content/rules/data-entry-forms-for-web/rule.md

 ### 6. Minimum Defaults

 In many situations, there is a need for field defaults.
-These defaults can be extracted from a existing data object or a dynamic source (Such as the system time).
-These values increase the efficiency of data entry and improve the overall user satisfaction, allowing trival or repetitive entries to be automatically filled.
+These defaults can be extracted from an existing data object or a dynamic source (Such as the system time).
+These values increase the efficiency of data entry and improve the overall user satisfaction, allowing trivial or repetitive entries to be automatically filled.

 However, when a new form is opened ensure that only necessary defaults are loaded.
-By default some decimal fields will become '0.0', but make sure they are set to blank if they are required fields.
+By default, some decimal fields will become '0.0', but make sure they are set to blank if they are required fields.

 ### 7. Resizing

 Is the form resizable?
 What happens if the user resizes and/or maximizes the form?

-With the diversity of modern devices used to access web-based applications, responsive design is a essential part of form development, ensuring that the fields can be accessed.
-Generally, the size of the form field should also be indicative of the amount of data it should posess.
+With the diversity of modern devices used to access web-based applications, responsive design is an essential part of form development, ensuring that the fields can be accessed.
+Generally, the size of the form field should also be indicative of the amount of data it should possess.

 For more information, read about [providing alternate sizings for Bootstrap columns](/do-you-provide-alternate-sizings-for-bootstrap-columns/).